andrewchungxam/2019MiddlewareBotTemplate/README.md

 }
 ```
 #### Run Experiment 2
 The code for experiment 2 is similar but the code after the ```await nextSend()``` has been eliminated.

+Uncomment Experiment 2 - remember to re-comment out Experiment 1.
+Run the project.
 What changed about the sent messages?

 #### Run Experiment 3
 Before we run the next experiment - take a step back.
 You've pinned the variable, you're noticing that after the TranslateMessageActivityAsync is hit, the string changes.
 However, when you look at the sent messages, the messages sent originating from the Bot are not being changed.

 Now in the previous project, the CounterStateMiddlewareBot we added ```turnContext.SendActivityAsync(string);``` in various points in the middleware to send messages to the user.
 Let's do that again in this experiment - Experiment 3.

-Uncomment Experiment 3, what happens?
+Uncomment Experiment 3 - remember to re-comment out Experiment 2.
+Run the project.
+What happens?
 Why did it happen?

 #### Run experiment 4
 After Experiment 3 - if there are any issues, you may need to close the project and Visual Studio and run it again.

-Uncomment Experiment 4 - run the project.
+Uncomment Experiment 4 - remember to re-comment out Experiment 3.
+Run the project.
 What happens to the messages?
 What gets changed?
 Why did it change?
 What was added to the code to create the behavior you see.